Investing in Our People

 Phase 2 – Ongoing

 A planning application of £42.2m was submitted in December 2020 for Phase 2 of the facility.
 This is the largest capital investment in NIFRS’ history.
-Construction is scheduled to begin in May 2022 and to be completed in May 2024.
+Felix O’Hare & Co Ltd have been awarded the contract which is expected to be completed in 2024.

 Phase 2 will allow our Firefighters to complete realistic training in a simulated environment where hazards and scenarios can be safely recreated.
 It will include a Road Traffic Collision training area, a ‘call out village’ with a variety of house types and much more.
 Check out our Site Masterplan for details on what else it will entail.